JuliaOpt/CoinOptServices.jl/README.md

 that interface directly with their respective in-memory C API's.
 Particularly for Clp.jl and Cbc.jl, the existing packages should be faster than the CoinOptServices.jl approach of going through an OSiL file on disk.
-Ipopt.jl is probably faster as well, however using ``OSSolverService`` will perform automatic differentiation in C++ using [CppAD](https://projects.coin-or.org/CppAD), which may have different performance characteristics than the pure-Julia [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl) package used for nonlinear programming in JuMP.
-TODO: benchmarking!
+Initial comparisons show that Ipopt.jl is also substantially faster than CoinOptServices.jl.
+For nonlinear problems ``OSSolverService`` performs automatic differentiation in C++ using [CppAD](https://projects.coin-or.org/CppAD), which has different performance characteristics than the pure-Julia [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl) package used for nonlinear programming in JuMP.
+TODO: determine why CppAD is slower than expected

 Writing of ``.osil`` files is implemented using the [LightXML.jl](https://github.com/JuliaLang/LightXML.jl) Julia bindings to